 At the core of any e-commerce store is the fact of being able to accept online payments.
 In terms of the available solutions, WooCommerce really offers a lot.

 The following are the options, from which you have to choose.

 PayPal and Stripe are two of the most popular payment options, at the very top.
 We recommend that you should integrate your site with both.
 To do so you have to simply click on their corresponding checkboxes.

 You have the option to select other payment methods which seems to make sense in your opinion, as well.
 Later on, in your WooCommerce settings panel, there will be even more options available.

 Note: You need to sign up with either PayPal or Stripe separately in order to make online payments work.
-With settings in WooCommerce, you can only integrate your existing Stripe and PayPal accounts, to your new e-commerce website.
+With settings in WooCommerce, you can only integrate your existing Stripe and PayPal accounts, into your new e-commerce website.

 When done, click on the Continue button.

-After this step a confirmation screen will appear to ensure that everything went well.
+After this step, a confirmation screen will appear to ensure that everything went well.
 Your basic site setup is done at this stage, with WooCommerce, you’ve just built a blank e-commerce store.

 The next step is adding products:

 4. How to Add Your First Ever Product?